osslidou/restbot/README.md

 Wait the specified amount of time in seconds.
 `[PUT] http://restbot-vm1/browser1/?sleep{ value: '5' }`

-### Working with multiple tabs and/or pages
+### Interacting with the view - tabs and window
 If your web application is opening tabs or popup pages, you can use the functions below to work with them.
+You can also change browser size and position properties.

 **get**
 This returns an array of viewInfo objects.
 Each object has the id of the tab/popup.